 Day 1053

-Tomorrow I will hold Justin’s hands and play his favorite song and rub his back while they place an IV and inject chemotherapy drugs into his little veins for the last time (barring relapse).
+Tomorrow I will hold Justin’s hands and play his favorite song while they place an IV and inject chemotherapy drugs into his little veins for the last time.

-Justin’s body is tired, out of shape and swollen with extra weight due to the effects of steroids and chemo-mouth-induced salt cravings.
+Justin’s body is tired, out of shape and swollen due to the effects of steroids and chemo-mouth-induced salt cravings.

 He does not remember what a “normal” life is like, and, now, he is expected to live one.